 Supervisor: Daniel Helm, Martin Kampel

 Automatic video content analysis is needed in many different domains such as historical film preservation or film archiving.
 Due to the enormous quantity of available visual media data, automatic approaches shall be used in order to find specific content in videos or create new visual representations of specific domains.
+A fundamental part in video content analysis and film archival is the detection of camera movements such as panning, tilting, zooming or tracking within one camera shot.
+Moreover, camera settings like focal length, the distance between a camera and an object are basic settings which give information about the camera operations within given image-sequences.

 The goal of this practical work is as follows: